 (This recipe is raw vegan and gluten free)

-So we had a nice little Labor Day shindig today in the typical all-American spirit of grilling out.
-There were portobella burgers, veggie burgers, veggie chorizo dogs, Zellwood chili-garlic corn, and of course all of the accoutrements one would expect with all that casual finger-licking fare.
-However, coleslaw in its old-fashioned traditional preparation is enough to induce my gag reflexes at the near sight of it.
-I decided if we were gonna do this festive cook-out thing, I’d have to throw my spin into it – not to mention, sneak in some sea veggie love!
+Coleslaw in its old-fashioned traditional preparation is enough to induce your gag reflexes at the near sight of it.
+We decided if we were gonna do this festive cook-out thing, We’d have to throw our spin into it – not to mention, sneak in some sea veggie love!

 Shiso leaves can be tricky to find but well worth seeking out.
-I’m actually awaiting the delivery of some seeds I ordered so I can just grow them myself.
 They’re sometimes referred to as “Japanese basil” and have a unique flavor that is incomparable to any other herb.
 It’s sharp, somewhat lemony, very fragrant, and very distinguishable.
 If you can’t find shiso leaves, Thai basil would also work well, followed by conventional basil and cilantro.

 1/2 large head Napa (Chinese) cabbage